sudharshanreddy333/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction
 Heart-Disease-Prediction

-Python Libraries Python libraries are a collection of functions and methods that allows us to perform many actions without writing the code.
+Python Libraries: Python libraries are a collection of functions and methods that allows us to perform many actions without writing the code.

 NumPy: NumPy is a very popular python library for large multi-dimensional array and matrix processing, with the help of a large collection of high-level mathematical functions.
 It is very useful for fundamental scientific computations in Machine Learning.